 Deep breathing, especially with longer exhales than inhales, helps you to switch from your sympathetic nervous system to the parasympathetic nervous system (PNS).
 The PNS is the part of your nervous system that allows you to feel calm, centered and relaxed.

 There are many benefits from deep breathing but the main benefit is that it helps you to lower your stress level after only practicing it for 5-10 minutes (Dr. Libby Weaver).
-Other authors1 state benefits such as:
+Other authors1.
+The following two boxes show you what to do2.

 Sandbag Breathing